World-Information.Org: Algorithmic Regimes - Vienna 2015/2016

 The international conference and event series "Algorithmic Regimes" examined the growing influence of digital control systems and their cascading effects of powerful effect on cultural and social realities.
-In addition to the conference, the event „Algorithms are no Angels“ with Matthew Fuller und Graham Harwood, a Videointerview with Stefano Harney, and an audiovisual evening about the power of algorithms were conducted, that presented an annotated remix of film clips and documentaries, relating to automated control systems.
+In addition to the conference, the event "Algorithms are no Angels" with Matthew Fuller and Graham Harwood, a Video interview with Stefano Harney, and an audiovisual evening about the power of algorithms were conducted, that presented an annotated remix of film clips and documentaries, relating to automated control systems.

 Wahlkabine.at

 Wahlkabine.at was founded in 2002 by the Institute for New Culture Technologies/t0 and was presented for the first time during the National Council elections in the same year.
-The online polling-booth sees itself as an instrument of political education, which encourages the users to deal with political content in a playful way and provides factual information and feedback opportunities.
+The online polling-booth sees itself as an instrument of political education, which encourages the users to deal with political content playfully and provides factual information and feedback opportunities.

 Given the fact that increasing personalization nowadays replaces more and more the political content, Wahlkabine.at considers the publication of all party-programs and their scientific contextualization as a fundamental tool for political participation as well as a revealing resource collection for personal reflection on the voting behavior.

 Wahlkabine.at focuses on elections on Austrian national and regional levels and on EU-level (European Parliament), but also includes elections of the Austrian National Student Union and a few individual cases (e.g. Austrian Economic Chambers / Sector Information and Consulting 2010).
 In the context of regional elections in Vienna in autumn 2015 (with an electorate of approximately 1.14 million eligible voters) 160,000 users visited the online polling booth.

 Future Non Stop

 Future Non Stop – started as a project in 2010, online since 2012 – is an extensive archive and an experiment in logics of navigating information: “Based on an extensive archive going back to 1994 the site collects materials that serve as important reference documents in the field of new media, politics, and art and makes them accessible to a wider public.
-Instead of a hierarchically structured archive an experimental navigation interface opens up new ways to explore large information nodes.
+Instead of a hierarchically structured archive, an experimental navigation interface opens up new ways to explore large information nodes.
 Documents are associated by a range of tag that allow to filter relevance according to topics and issue relations.
-ASCR, short for Advanced Semantic Content Repository, is the open source information architecture and "editing back end" of Future Non Stop.”
+ASCR, short for Advanced Semantic Content Repository, is the open-source information architecture and "editing back end" of Future Non Stop.”